Symplicity/outlook/docs/calendar-usage.md

     public function getLocalEvents() : array
     {
         // setup a return for all events that you want pushed to outlook calendar.
+        // For events that needs to be deleted create an instance of Delete class.
+You can also set up your own by implementing the DeleteInterface
         // A Writer entity is setup for use but u can always create a new one for your specific use case, just make sure it implements WriterInterface
         $event1 = new Writer()
             ->setId('1')